 The original creator and designer of the character Strawberry Shortcake was Barbi Sargent while she was a contracted Freelance artist for American Greetings.
 She was originally referred to as “Girl with a Daisy” as she first appeared on a greeting card in 1973 holding, you guessed it, a daisy.

+Lynn Edwards was the editor of the line and developed the personality profiles as well as the story line and philosophy.
+The first doll was a rag doll designed by Muriel Fahrion and created by Susan Trentel, Fahrion’s sister.
 In 1979, toy manufacturer Kenner Products released the first Strawberry Shortcake doll.
 She was a typical rag doll- complete with freckles, a mop of red yarn curls and a bonnet with strawberry print.

 During the 1980’s, Strawberry Shortcake became popular for young girls throughout the United States.
 At the time, there were many related products, such as sticker albums, clothing, a video game and many other products.
 Several TV specials were made featuring the characters, one each year between 1980 and 1985, by which time the characters’ popularity had waned.
 Kenner produced no new dolls or toys thereafter.